smcateer/smcateer.github.io/_posts/2019-10-01-commando-python-envs.md

 Safe environment
 ---

-For experimentaion with new packages, or odd versions of packages, or packages with strange dependencies, I would recommend spinning-off a new sandbox env.
+For experimentation with new packages, or odd versions of packages, or packages with strange dependencies, I would recommend spinning-off a new sandbox env.
 Once you are confident the packages are not going to bork everything, you can consider rolling them into your main working dev env.